Section I: Functions of food retailing and distribution

-Consumer Science and Strategic Marketing - Case Studies in Food Retailing and Distribution aims to close the gap between academic researchers and industry professionals through real world scenarios and field-based research.
-The book explores how consumer science has been implemented in the food retail industry for achieving the following strategic aims: understanding the value of merchandising in food retail, marketing and distributing food produce in an increasingly digital world, managing the difficulties of international food retail, amongst many others.
+Case Studies in Food Retailing and Distribution: A volume in the Consumer Science and Strategic Marketing series, aims to close the gap between academic researchers and industry professionals through real-world scenarios and field-based research.
+The book explores how consumer science has been implemented in the food retail industry to achieve strategic goals, including a further understanding of the value of merchandising in food retail, the marketing and distribution of food produce in an increasingly digital world, and how to manage the difficulties of international food retail, amongst many other topics.

-Through case studies, successful examples and practices are be provided and newer inputs for further theoretical investigation are be given.
-Both current and future professionals in the food business will gain by using cases information and insights that can be used in their business environment.
+Through the presentation of case studies, successful examples and best practices, both current and future professionals in the food business will gain insights that can be used in a business environment.

 - Addresses business problems in in food retail and distribution

 - Includes pricing and supply chain management

 - Discusses food retailing in urban and rural settings

 - Covers both global distribution and entry in developing nations

 - Features real-world case studies that demonstrate what does and does not

 Marketing, Communication, R&D managers in the food sector.
 Academics in the in the food business, agribusiness and consumer science courses.
 Postgraduate and undergraduate students attending business schools, faculties of agriculture and degree courses in food science.
 Entrepreneurs and Managers of SMEs in the food sector